 The German name "Wein" comes from the Latin "Vinum".
-Names in other languages are for example Indonesian Anggur; Hungarian Bor; Irish (gaelic) Fion; Georgian Ghvino; Arabic Khamr; Greek Oinos; Chinese Pútáojiǔ or Hóngjiǔ; Turkish Sarap; French Vin; Italian and Spanish Vino; Portuguese Vinho; Flemish Wijn; English Wine; Croatian, Polish and Russian Wino.
-Wine has been produced for at least 6,000 to perhaps 8,000 years, with the historical landscape of Mesopotamia, Transcaucasia and, according to the latest findings, south-east Anatolia in Turkey being assumed to be the cradle of viticulture.
-It is assumed that beer is even older, but of course this can no longer be determined.
+Names in other languages are, for example, Indonesian Anggur; Hungarian Bor; Irish (Gaelic) Fion; Georgian Ghvino; Arabic Khamr; Greek Oinos; Chinese 葡萄酒 = Pútáojiǔ or Hóngjiǔ; Turkish Sarap; French Vin; Italian and Spanish Vino; Portuguese Vinho; Flemish Wijn; English Wine; Croatian, Polish and Russian Wino.
+Wine has been produced for at least 6,000 to perhaps 8,000 years, with the cradle of viticulture thought to be the historical landscape of Mesopotamia, Transcaucasia and, according to recent findings, southeast Anatolia in Turkey.
+More likely, beer is even older, but of course this can no longer be determined.
 In any case, beer and wine are the earliest evidence of human drinking culture.
-In Greek and later Roman antiquity, a highly sophisticated wine culture developed.
+In Greek and later Roman antiquity, a sophisticated wine culture developed.

 The wein.plus encyclopaedia is a comprehensive, well-researched reference work.
 Available anytime and anywhere, it has become an indispensable part of teaching, used by students and myself alike.
 Highly recommended!Dominik Trick